"Tet-a-tet" is a Haitian phrase meaning “working in partnership.”

 Kathy McGourty is a 2010 graduate from Catholic Theological Union with a Master’s degree in Theology.
 She has worked as a youth minister with grades 7th – 12th for the last year at St. Isidore Parish in Bloomingdale, IL.
 Since April 2011 she has also been working as an Education Project Consultant for the Office for Immigrant Affairs in the Chicago Archdiocese.
 Having started a Peace and Justice Committee in 2004 at her parish in Arlington Heights, Kathy continues to use her passion for social justice as a vehicle for educating the faithful on Catholic Social Teachings and engaging parishioners in actions of solidarity and accompaniment with the marginalized.
 They have been supporting KDB through coffee sales since 2009 and they traveled to Haiti to meet with the coffee growers in 2012.
 Kathy has been married since 1983 to Bob McGourty and they have four adult children.

-Michele has been working as an Administrative Assistant in the Career Services Office at The Catholic University of American since 2003.
+Michele has been working as an Administrative Assistant in the Center for Academic and Career Success at The Catholic University of America since 2003.
 Previously, she worked for St. John the Baptist Catholic Community in Silver Spring, MD where she assisted 5 directors in running parish programs, including Kim.
-She continues to be very involved at St. John’s through the Shepherding Program that assists families with their child’s First Communion, and other parish ministries.
-Michele is a board member and officer for two other non-profit organizations in Maryland.
+She continues to be very involved at St. John’s through various ministries.
+Michele is a board member and officer for another non-profit organization in Maryland.
 Originally from Schenectady, New York, she was employed by the University at Albany for 9 years before following her heart to the DC area.
-She has two adult children, and in addition to coffee, her hobbies are reading and long walks in the park.

 Pierre is an engineer born and raised in Jérémie, Haiti.
 Shortly after completing secondary school, Pierre emigrated to the US, and Chicago became his home.
 Before long, he enrolled at the Illinois Institute of Technology (IIT), and earned a Bachelor degree in Chemical Engineering.
 An MBA followed several years later from the Lake Forest Graduate School of management.
 Pierre spent his professional career working as Project Manager or Process Engineer for Food Manufacturing and Dairy processing companies, managing projects throughout the US and Canada.
 His most recent assignment was with a tropical food processing company with an assignment in Costa Rica.
 Pierre is married to his wife of 36 years (Nerlande).
 Together they’ve raised a daughter (Astrid), and a son (Lou).
 Both of them are post baccalaureate graduates and are pursuing their careers.